Update: $17.5 Million Settlement Reached in Wisconsin Firefighting Foam Contamination Suit

 Firefighters, including those stationed at military bases and airports, use a particular type of chemical-based foam to extinguish fires more effectively.

-Known as aqueous film-forming foam (AFFF), many of these products are made with the toxic chemicals, PFOS and PFAS.
-PFOS and PFAS have been linked to various health conditions, including an elevated risk of cancer and stunted growth in children.
+According to this 2021 study by the National Library of Medicine, specified that aqueous film-forming foam (AFFF) and many of these products are made with the toxic chemicals, PFOS and PFAS.
+PFOS and PFAS have been linked to various health conditions, including an elevated risk of cancer and stunted growth in children [1].

 How Does AFFF Firefighter Foam Work?